radekosmulski/10_neural_nets/README.md

 An implementation of 10 simple neural networks in Matlab and Python.
 Each script can be executed - it will perform learning and will output diagnostic information.
 The implementations don't have to necessarily be particularly elegant nor efficient - the goal is to ensure I continue to practice.

+I worked on these neural networks while part taking in a [Neural Networks for Machine Learning MOOC](https://www.coursera.org/learn/neural-networks) taught by Professor Geoffrey Hinton.
+This is an outstanding course.
+The implementations are based on teachings by Professor Hinton and further readings that I reference.

 1. XOR_network_with_one_hidden_unit.m

     A network with a hidden unit as described in [Parallel distributed models of schemata and sequential thought processes.](http://www.cs.toronto.edu/~hinton/absps/pdp8.pdf) by Rumelhart, D. E., Hinton, G. E., and Williams, R. J.  (figure 2).